kubos/kubos/docs/sdk-docs/sdk-rust.rst

 of a process laid out in the following steps:

 0. Make sure the target hardware is attached to your computer via serial cable.
-1. Cross-compile the rust project for the desired target.
+1. Cross-compile the Rust project for the desired target.
 2. Navigate to an existing example kubos module like ``kubos-linux-example``.
 3. Run ``kubos linux -a``.
-4. Run ``kubos -t target build`` using the same target you cross-compiled with.
+4. Run ``kubos -t [target] build`` using the same target you cross-compiled with.
 5. Run ``kubos flash $(find `pwd`/rel/path/to/project -name project_name -type f)``.
    It is important here that you put the relative path to your rust project after the ```pwd```.
 Another option is ``kubos flash /absolute/path/to/rust/binary``.